MalenaPS/llm-systems-reliability-lab/docs/failure_modes.md

 ---

-# LLM Failures
+## LLM Failures

-These failures occur when the model produces outputs that violate system contracts or expected behaviour.
+These failures occur when the model produces outputs that violate system output contracts or expected behavioural constraints

-## Examples
+### Examples

 - schema-breaking outputs
 - hallucinated citations